MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/3-review-resiliency-concepts.md

 ## Resiliency approaches

-There are two fundamental approaches to resiliency: Code and infrastructure.
+There are two fundamental approaches to resiliency: code and infrastructure.
 Each approach has benefits and drawbacks.
 Both approaches can be appropriate depending on the situation.
-In this module you'll implement code-based resiliency using Polly.
+In this module, you'll implement code-based resiliency using Polly.
 Then you'll implement infrastructure-based resiliency with Linkerd.

 ## Polly